Enjoy sex like you used to

 You can practice edging yourself through masturbation or with a partner during sexual intercourse.
 With practice, you’ll get to know your own body and your partner’s.

-Bringing yourself or a partner to the edge one or more times in a single sex session can have a sort of ramp-up effect — according to anecdotes from internet discussions of the practice.
+Bringing yourself or a partner to the edge one or more times in a single sex session may gradually build arousal and anticipation, which some people say leads to more satisfying sexual experiences.

 Edging and the Sexual Response Cycle